Preparing For Internship Search

 When Should I Start Looking?

-It’s never too early to start!
-You can start by meeting with a Pomerantz Career Center advisor for assistance – they can help you assess your interests, strengths and skills, create a resume, participate in practice interviews, research organizations and employers and finally search and apply for opportunities.
+- It’s never too early to start!
+You can start by scheduling an appointment with a career coach for assistance – they can help you assess your interests, strengths and skills, create a resume, participate in practice interviews, research organizations and employers and finally search and apply for opportunities.

 Note: A student must have completed at least 12 hours of UI coursework to register an internship for 0 credit hours and transcript notation.